Koniverse/SubConnect/README.md

 # SubConnect
-An example of dapp for polkadotjs-extension and subwallet extension
+A single Web3 provider solution for all Wallets in Dotsama Ecosystem and blockchains built on Substrate

 ## Available Scripts